 Some of the charities and organisations we have worked with recently include:

 Organised by the Springboard charity, the FutureChef competition teaches 12-16 years olds how to cook and develops their understanding of food and culinary skills, whilst providing opportunities for practical work experience in the hospitality industry.

 Reynolds has previously lent its expertise to FutureChef in the form of its food development team, who have mentored and judged entrants.
-Reynolds also provides fresh produce for the finals, including for the 2015 event.
+Reynolds also provides fresh produce for the finals.

 Since 1980, Springboard has provided free careers advice, training and work experience for the young, unemployed and disadvantaged in order to deliver opportunities for sustainable employment, whilst offering post-employment mentoring to encourage career progression.
 Not only does Springboard help people into careers, it also boosts the hospitality, leisure and tourism industries by addressing skills shortages and attracting new talent.